Rent vs. buy: Why renting may be best for you financially

 HOMEOWNING HAPPINESS

-Home is where the heart is.
-And when it comes to renting versus buying, your housing situation can make a big difference in your financial wellness and overall happiness.
+When it comes to renting vs. buying, your housing situation can make a big difference in your financial wellness and overall happiness.

-For many, renting is seen as a better solution—one that can allow you to save money, have fewer responsibilities, and enjoy more freedom or flexibility.
-And while experts still suggest homeownership should be a goal in your journey toward financial confidence, renting shouldn’t be seen as a waste—it might be what’s right for you right now.
+For many, renting is seen as a better solution—one that can potentially help you save money, live with fewer responsibilities, and enjoy more freedom or flexibility.
+And while experts still suggest that homeownership can be a great goal in your journey toward financial confidence, renting shouldn’t be seen as a waste.
+It might be what’s right for you right now.

 3 scenarios when renting makes financial sense

-1. You can’t afford a home just yet
+1. You can’t afford to buy a home just yet

-A lot of money goes into homeownership, even beyond the monthly mortgage payment.
-Homeowners association (HOA) fees, utilities, and more can add up quickly.
-And when you own a home, the cost of any repairs falls on you.
-If you underestimate those expenses when you buy a house, you could own property but struggle to keep up financially.
-This can make it harder to work toward other financial goals such as paying off consumer debt, saving for retirement, or investing.
+When you own a home, the cost of any repairs falls on you.
+If you underestimate those expenses when you buy a house, you may own property—but it could put a strain on your finances.
+This can make it harder to work toward other important goals such as paying off consumer debt or investing for retirement.

 • Will you live in the home for at least three to four years?